kelseyhightower/kubernetes-the-hard-way/docs/08-bootstrapping-kubernetes-controllers.md

 ### Running commands in parallel with tmux

-[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple compute instances at the same time.
+[tmux](https://github.com/tmux/tmux/wiki) can be used to run commands on multiple virtual machines at the same time.
 See the [Running commands in parallel with tmux](01-prerequisites.md#running-commands-in-parallel-with-tmux) section in the Prerequisites lab.

 ## Provision the Kubernetes Control Plane